That Time Neil Young Made a Comeback on ‘Freedom’

 Young got there with the same basic cast from This Note's for You, including Crazy Horse's Poncho Sampedro, multi-instrumentalist Ben Keith and a horn section featuring Steve Lawrence.
 Harvest-era collaborator Linda Ronstadt, in another tip of the hat to Young's '70s heyday, returned to provide a pair of guest vocals.
 Together, they helped Young secure his Elvis Presley-'68-style comeback moment – a connection he made more obvious by wearing a T-shirt featuring the King's image for a thunderous appearance on Saturday Night Live.

-Still, as celebrated as Freedom became, Young ultimately criticized his own initial steps back into the light.
+As celebrated as Freedom became, Young ultimately criticized his own initial steps back into the light.
 Some of it, he felt, was overproduced.
 Other parts simply not given the force and energy he'd have liked – amazing, considering the sheer power of Freedom.
 He even sharply questioned his own ability to convey these ideas about society.

 "Freedom to me is more of a personal thing," he later mused.
 "The freedom that I'm writing about is really a personal thing.
 It's based on people – people on the street, homeless people, rich people with problems, all kinds of people.
 Freedom is an abstract offshoot.
 You can't describe freedom.
 How can you describe it?
 I tried and I failed."